How to get the International Certificate of Competence

 If you like this post please LIKE it on facebook or g+1 it.
 Thanks, it really helps us grow.

-To gain the ICC is now a simple process.
+To gain an appropriate sailing license to sail in the Mediterranean is now a simple process.

-You can do it in one of two ways.
 The first is a simple assessment of your theory knowledge and sailing competence by an RYA qualified instructor.
 The assessment takes one day.
 It is a pass/fail assessment whereby no instruction is given.
-See ICC Assessment details below.

 Gaining the ICC via the RYA Day Skipper Certificate Route

-First, pass the online RYA Day Skipper course at NauticEd.
-The course is quite extensive and covers everything required by the United Nations Resolution 40 which authorizes the ICC.
+First, pass the theory course for RYA Day Skipper which you can do online through NauticEd.
+The course is quite extensive and covers everything required by the United Nations Resolution 40.
 See below for the UN knowledge requirements.
 No matter your experience, we also guarantee that you will gain some great sailing knowledge.